Witness: Jan. 6 rioter wanted to remove ‘corrupt’ lawmakers

 On Thursday, Reffitt’s son, Jackson, testified that he secretly recorded his father proudly describing his role in the riot and gave the audio file to an FBI agent after his father threatened him and his sister.

-Prosecutors expect to rest their case Monday.
+Prosecutors expect to rest their case Monday after calling four more witnesses, including two Capitol police officers and Reffitt’s daughter, Peyton.

+It appears Reffitt won’t be testifying.
+Welch told U.S. District Judge Dabney Friedrich on Friday that he doesn’t plan to call any defense witnesses.

-Reffitt’s trial could have a significant impact on many other Capitol riot cases.
+Reffitt’s trial could have a significant impact on other Capitol riot cases.
 A conviction would give prosecutors more leverage to cut plea deals with others facing the most serious charges.
 An acquittal could embolden other riot defendants to seek more favorable plea terms or gamble on trials of their own.

 More than 750 people have been charged with federal crimes related to the riot.
 Over 220 riot defendants have pleaded guilty, more than 100 have been sentenced and at least 90 others have trial dates.